Matsqui First Nation: History

-First person to come in control of the general area was James Douglas and while his role was to confirm the crown's property over the land, he regularly used money and treaties to buy land from the natives residing within the area and did grant the native communities living there a great amount of land in their own reserves.
+The first person to come in control of the general area was James Douglas and while his role was to confirm the crown's property over the land, he regularly used money and treaties to buy land from the natives residing within the area and did grant the native communities living there a great amount of land in their own reserves.
 This, however, was not to say that his rule was all peaceful.
 During this time period, the Stó:lõ people were protesting for land rights and while Douglas was about accept their requests and register the reserves with the appropriate sizes, he retired beforehand and under control of Trutch, the reserve sizes were actually cut by eighty percent and, specifically for the Matsqui people, we find that their reserves were cut by even more than that where it decreased from 3,887 hectares to just sixty.
 And this was to continue because when the area finally became an admitted province in 1871, unlike the rest of Canada, British Columbia began disregarding the use of treaties to deal with native land and, while understanding of the specific cases of land use unique to British Columbia, did allot less lands overall than what was required by the Canadian government at the time.